Eduardolex/Web-Scout/README.md

 ## Contributing

 Scout is designed to be simple and focused.
 If you have ideas for business-relevant metrics or better scoring algorithms, PRs welcome!

-## License

-MIT - Use it to grow your business!